oucar/Design-Patterns/Factory/Factory/readme.md

 - Open/Closed Principle.
 You can introduce new types of products into the program without breaking existing client code.

 ## Note
-- I put all the classes, interfaces etc. in one file for the sake of simplicity.
+- I put all the classes, interfaces etc. in one folder for the sake of simplicity.